-In general, we cannot completely rule out that the companion responsible for the QPEs is a star, as considered in the very recent work by \citet{2023arXiv230316231L}.
-A typical main sequence star has indeed a radius comparable to the required $R_{\rm in}$, and it could therefore in principle produce QPEs of high enough luminosity with the same mechanism outlined in Section \ref{sec:emission}.
-However, assuming $R_{\rm in}$ to be of the order of the stellar radius would make the initial cloud size independent from $v_{\rm rel}$, making it difficult to produce the modulation of the luminosity observed in almost every QPEs source.
-The initial cloud temperature for stars-disc collisions is expected to be significantly lower than the typical QPE one, but \citet{2023arXiv230316231L} have shown that Comptonization in the highly ionized medium can actually produce soft X-ray emission.
+In general, we cannot completely rule out that the companion responsible for the QPEs is a star, as has been considered in the very recent works by \citet{2023arXiv230316231L} and \citet{2023arXiv230403670T}.
+A typical main sequence star has indeed a radius comparable to the required $R_{\rm in}$ and, thus, it could (in principle) produce QPEs of a high enough luminosity with the same mechanism outlined in Section \ref{sec:emission}.
+However, assuming $R_{\rm in}$ to be on the order of the stellar radius would make the initial cloud size independent of $v_{\rm rel}$, making it difficult to produce the modulation of the luminosity observed in almost every QPEs source.
+The initial cloud temperature for stars-disc collisions is expected to be significantly lower than the typical QPE one, but \citet{2023arXiv230316231L} have shown that Comptonisation in the highly ionised medium can actually produce soft X-ray emission.
 On the other hand, such a scenario poses two additional constraints to consider.
-First, the pericenter distance of the secondary, constrained from the observed recurrence of QPEs, has to be larger than the tidal radius $R_{\rm t}\approx(M_1/M_\odot)^{1/3}R_\odot$, i.e. the radius at which the star is torn apart by the tidal field of the primary MBH.
-In principle, if QPEs are only produced by impacts, the star also needs not to overfill its Roche lobe at pericenter, otherwise mass transfer will likely contribute to the QPE phenomenon as well.
+First, the pericentre distance of the secondary, constrained from the observed recurrence of QPEs has to be larger than the tidal radius $R_{\rm t}\approx(M_1/M_\odot)^{1/3}R_\odot$, namely, the radius at which the star is torn apart by the tidal field of the primary MBH.
+In principle, if QPEs are only produced by impacts, the star also needs to avoid overfilling its Roche lobe at pericentre -- otherwise, any mass transfer will likely contribute to the QPE phenomenon as well.
 Second, we have to compare the energy of the impact with the star's binding energy to determine whether the star can actually survive the crossing.